 with a one complex dimensional degeneracy parameterized by the non-zero VEV of $B$.
 Like any SUSY vacuum in generic R-symmetric models, the vacua have the property that the superpotential vanishes term-by-term~\cite{Brister:2021xca} and satisfies the bound found in~\cite{Dine:2009sw}.
 The R-symmetry is spontaneously broken everywhere on the degeneracy by all the non-zero VEVs of $B$, $C$ and $A_i$.
 Thus this model is a counterexample to the Nelson-Seiberg theorem.
 The model has $N_X = 1$, $N_Y = 0$.
 Although $B$ and $C$ have opposite R-charges, they can not be identified as $P$ and $Q$ fields because $B$ appears quadratically in $\beta_1 \Xi_1 B^2$ and in the quadratic term $\alpha_3 \Xi_3 B$.
 Therefore we have $N_{P Q} = 0$ and the model escapes the previous sufficient condition \eqref{eq:2-01}.

 We may see the full vacuum structure of the model from the scalar potential

 where a minimal K\"ahler potential is assumed.
-Like any R-symmetric polynomial superpotential that does not contain at least one field of charge $2$ and at least one field of charge $0$, the scalar potential has a stationary point at the origin of field space\footnote{At a stationary point, we have $\partial_j V = (\partial^i W)^* \partial_i \partial_j W =0$.
-For a polynomial superpotential, these equations may contain a constant term only if the superpotential contains terms of the form $aX + bXY$, where $X$ necessarily has an R-charge of 2, and $Y$ an R-charge of 0.
-This property is independent of any considerations of genericity, assuming $a,b \neq 0$.}.
+Like any R-symmetric polynomial superpotential which does not contain at least one field of R-charge 2 and at least one field of R-charge 0, the scalar potential has a stationary point at the origin of the field space \footnote{At a stationary point, we have $\partial_j V = (\partial^i W)^* \partial_i \partial_j W = 0$.
+For a polynomial superpotential, these equations may contain a constant term only if the superpotential contains terms of the form $a X + b X Y$, where $X$ necessarily has an R-charge of 2, and $Y$ an R-charge of 0.
+This property is independent of any considerations of genericity, assuming $a, b \ne 0$.} .
 In this case, this point is a saddle.
-Numerical searches also indicate that there are several meta-stable local minima with $|V|>0$, thus SUSY-breaking.
+Numerical searches also indicate that there are several metastable local minima with $\lvert V \rvert > 0$, thus SUSY-breaking.